 The Tinfoil Barb is imported in several varieties.
 These include the familiar Albino Tinfoil Barb and Golden Tinfoil Barb along with a glass variety.
 Sometimes a specimen may be further distinguished as having a red or yellow tail, having black eyes, or a combination of these traits.

-These two are usually sold as juveniles and other than size, they are almost identical.
+These two are usually sold as juveniles, and other than size, they are almost identical.
 The easiest way to tell them apart is to look at the forked tail fin.
-On the natural form of B. schwanenfeldii there will be a distinct black lines along each lobe, which is missing on B. altus.
-The B. schwanenfeldii will also tend to be more silvery overall, with the B. altus being a more golden bronze color.
+On the natural form of B. schwanenfeldii, there will be distinct black lines along each lobe, which are missing on B. altus.
+The B. schwanenfeldii will also tend to be more silvery overall, with the B. altus being a more golden-bronze color.

-There are also artificially dyed specimens sold under various names like the Blushing Tinfoil Barb as well as colored names like blue, pink, purple, and orange.
+Artificially dyed specimens are also sold under various names like the Blushing Tinfoil Barb as well as colored names like blue, pink, purple, and orange.

 Many albino and transparent type fishes make an ideal 'canvas' for applying color to an otherwise rather plain specimen.
-For quite sometime, artificially dyed specimens were thought of as an intriguing and eye-catching addition to the home aquarium.
-Today however, as more has been learned of the processes involved, there are some serious concerns about the practice.
+For quite some time, artificially dyed specimens were thought of as an intriguing and eye-catching addition to the home aquarium.
+Today, however, as more has been learned of the processes involved, aquarists have raised some serious concerns about the practice.
 Concerns are over the initial stress and possible pain to the fish, followed by a possibly higher susceptibility to infection during the process.

 Color is added to fish by various methods:

 One method is by feeding them dyed food to make them colorful.
 This method is of very little concern.
 Of course, the color is not permanent.

 Another method involves injecting dyes into the fish, as seen in the painted glassfish.
 This method puts the color onto specific areas of the fish's body..